krismac/java_polycomp_hw/README.md

 7. When would you use composition?
 Provide a simple example in Java.

-      The main reason to use composition is that it allows you to reuse code.
+      The main reason to use composition is that it allows you to reuse code and provide a relationship.
 A person is not an job; it has one.

             public class Job {
                 private String role;